JUGALHKEDIA/Face-Recognition-and-Expression-Recognition-system/README.md

 2. **Deep transfer matric learning**
 The advantages of using deep transfer matric learning is that it the pretrained model is highly accurate and saves a lot of training time as compared to when trying to train the model from scratch.

--Instead of trying to output single label(or even the cordinates/bounding box region of objects in an image), with the help of Deep transfer matric learning model we are instead outputting a real-valued feature vector.
+Instead of trying to output single label(or even the cordinates/bounding box region of objects in an image), with the help of Deep transfer matric learning model we are instead outputting a real-valued feature vector.

 For the face-recognition (dLib) network, the output feature vector is **128-dimensional** (i.e., a list of 128 real-valued numbers) that is used to quantify the face.
-The Training the network is done using **triples** function.
+The Training the network is done using **triplet** function.

 <img src="https://github.com/JUGALHKEDIA/Face-Recognition-and-Expression-Recognition-system/blob/main/face_recognition_opencv_triplet.jpg" alt="face_recognition_triplet" style="width:80%">